Bond University

 Course overview

 Bond University’s School of Psychology has earned a reputation as an undergraduate and postgraduate teaching and research leader.
-It offers the full psychology qualifications required to register as a practising psychologist, all accredited by the Australian Psychological Accreditation Council (APAC) and approved by the Psychology Board of Australia (PsyBA).
+It offers the full psychology qualifications required to register as a practising psychologist, all accredited by the Australian Psychological Accreditation Council APAC and approved by the Psychology Board of Australia PsyBA.

-The Graduate Diploma in Psychology (Bridging) equates to the first three years of the six-year psychology training pathway.
-With Bond’s accelerated three-semesters-per-year timetable, you can complete the cognate option in eight months (eight subjects taken over two semesters) and the non-cognate option in one year (10 subjects over three semesters).
+This program equates to the first three years of the six‑year psychology training pathway.
+With Bond’s accelerated three semesters per year timetable, you can complete the cognate option in eight months, eight subjects taken over two semesters and the non‑cognate option in one year, 10 subjects over three semesters.

 Key facts

-May, 2026
+May, 2027

 What you will study